ripALM: A Relative-Type Inexact Proximal Augmented Lagrangian Method for Linearly Constrained Convex Optimization: Numerical experiments

-\item \blue{In Section \ref{sec:bpdn-exp}, we compare our ripALM with SPGL1 \cite{van2009probing}, Mosek, and the dADMM presented in Appendix \ref{sec:BPDN-dadmm}, for solving the BPDN problem.
-SPGL1 is a state-of-the-art solver specifically designed for BPDN, while Mosek is a highly efficient commercial solver that can be applied to solve the second-order cone programming reformulation of the BPDN problem; see Appendix \ref{sec:BPDN_SOCP} for more details.} \end{itemize} All experiments are run in {\sc Matlab} R2023a on a PC with Intel processor i7-12700K@3.60GHz (with 12 cores and 20 threads) and 64GB of RAM, equipped with a Windows OS.
+\item Section \ref{sec:bpdn-exp} reports experiments on BPDN.
+Similar to the QROT experiments, we first compare ripALM with {\sc Snipal} and ciPALM to examine how different error criteria and tolerance parameters influence the numerical performance.
+We then compare ripALM with SPGL1 \cite{van2009probing}, Mosek, and the dADMM presented in Appendix \ref{sec:BPDN-dadmm}, for solving the BPDN problem on the UCI dataset.
+Here, SPGL1 is a state-of-the-art solver specifically designed for BPDN, while Mosek is a highly efficient commercial solver that can be used to solve the second-order cone programming reformulation of the BPDN problem; see Appendix \ref{sec:BPDN_SOCP} for more details. \end{itemize} All experiments are run in {\sc Matlab} R2023a on a PC with Intel processor i7-12700K@3.60GHz (with 12 cores and 20 threads) and 64GB of RAM, equipped with a Windows OS.
 The implementation details are given as follows.

-\textbf{Termination conditions.} \blue{We first describe the termination conditions for QROT.} Let $\mathcal{Z}(\bm{u},\bm{v},X) := C + \lambda X - \bm{u}\bm{1}_{n}^{\top} - \bm{1}_{m}\bm{v}^{\top}$.
+\textbf{Termination conditions.} We first describe the termination conditions for QROT.
+Let $\mathcal{Z}(\bm{u},\bm{v},X) := C + \lambda X - \bm{u}\bm{1}_{n}^{\top} - \bm{1}_{m}\bm{v}^{\top}$.
 The Karush-Kuhn-Tucker (KKT) system for problem \eqref{QROTprob} and its dual \eqref{eq:dualQROT} is given by

 Note that $(\bm{u},\bm{v},X)$ satisfies the KKT system \eqref{kkt-QROT} if and only if $X$ solves \eqref{QROTprob} and $(\bm{u}, \bm{v})$ solves \eqref{eq:dualQROT}, respectively.
 Based on \eqref{kkt-QROT}, we define the relative KKT residual for any $(X,\,\bm{u},\,\bm{v})$ as follows: